German parliament seen clearly backing talks on Greece aid

-BERLIN German lawmakers are expected to give Berlin a clear green light on Friday to start negotiations on a third bailout program for Greece, despite Finance Minister Wolfgang Schaeuble questioning whether it will succeed.
+BERLIN, July 17 German lawmakers are expected to give Berlin a clear green light on Friday to start negotiations on a third bailout programme for Greece, despite Finance Minister Wolfgang Schaeuble questioning whether it will succeed.

 On the eve of the vote, Schaeuble provoked ructions in the ruling coalition by repeating his view that the better option for Greece may still be to temporarily leave the euro zone - a scenario he had floated during weekend negotiations.